S-Mazigh/painless-aws/infrastructure/README-Infrastructure.md

 ./quickstart-build
 ```

 This command will require 10-20 minutes to run.
-Once it is complete, Mallob should be ready to run, and the infrastructure should be set up to run a cloud solver.
+Once it is complete, Mallob should be ready to run, and the infrastructure should be set up to run a parallel solver.

 ### Quickstart Run